graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-10/2024-10-30-image-generation-thinking-llms.md

 author.twitter: "GCResearchTeam"
 ---

-This month brought us some exciting developments in image- generating models, as well as some interesting insights into how to make large language models *think*!
+This month brought us some exciting developments in improving image-generating models, as well as some interesting insights into how to make large language models *think*!

 We start with promising results from OpenAI on using *consistency models* for image generation, challenging the well-established denoising diffusion paradigm.
 While not quite reaching the same performance, these models require orders of magnitude less compute to generate an image, and may provide a very promising future direction.